 Drawbacks – Not as good for getting to know lots of different people.
 You’ll find many more people on Meetup who you’d never find on the app.
 This is a great complement to Meetup, however.
 Another drawback is that you (at the time of this writing) can’t filter for interests.
 This app’s focus is to meet up in real life.
 Friended is our recommendation if you’re more interested in developing an online friendship with someone.

 The best app if you’re looking for someone to talk to – If you want to talk to someone right now, you can try the “friendship on-demand” app Friended.
-(Only for iPhone, we’ll update this article if/when the app becomes available on Android.)
+(Only for iPhone.)

 Why we think it’s good – Everyone’s here for the same reason – to have someone to talk to.
 It differs from traditional friend-making apps such as Bumble BFF in that it’s more about talking to like-minded people than meeting up in real life.